Radiator-Labs/coop-share/README-01-descr.md

 season.
 The water often builds up faster than it evaporates;
 water spills out resulting in property damage.

-## HVAC unit upgrade
+## AC unit upgrade

-This diagram shows the relationship between the existing HVAC unit, the new box, and the Bus Pirate to the test computer.
+This diagram shows the relationship between the existing AC unit, the new box, and the Bus Pirate to the test computer.

 The Bus Pirate and computer are a proxy for the new user